unclecode/promptuner/README.md

 ## License

-PromptTuner is licensed under the Apache 2.0 License.
+promptuner is licensed under the Apache 2.0 License.